Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-where $\alpha$ is some exponent and $A$ is a constant prefactor.
-This model is commonly used to fit data from granular flows \cite{Peyneau2008,Degiuli2015, Degiuli2016, DeCoulomb2017, Salerno2018, Srivastava2020b}.
-To capture the drop in the strength ratio $\Psi$ with increasing $I$, there must be either a $\theta^{\dot{\epsilon}}$-dependent $\alpha$ or $A$.
-Due to difficulties in accurately fitting power-law rheological relations \cite{Clemmer2021a}, our data is unable to rule out either option.
-However, data is reasonably described using only a $\theta^{\dot{\epsilon}}$-dependent value of $A$ and a $\theta^{\dot{\epsilon}}$-independent exponent of $\alpha = 0.4$, $0.7$, and $0.9$ for values of $\mu_S = 0.0$, $0.03$, and $0.1$, respectively.
-An increase in $\alpha$ with $\mu_S$ has been previously identified in Refs. \cite{Degiuli2015,Degiuli2016,DeCoulomb2017,Salerno2018, Srivastava2020b}.
-At very large $I > 0.1$, data begins to deviate from the scaling in Eq. \eqref{eq:HB} as the system may be exiting the inertial regime and entering a gas-like regime \cite{Jaeger1996}.
+where $\alpha$ and $A$ are fitted parameters.
+This model is commonly used to describe dense granular rheology in simple shear \cite{Peyneau2008,DeGiuli2015, DeGiuli2016, DeCoulomb2017, Salerno2018, Srivastava2020b} but its efficacy across a wide range of Lode angles has not yet been tested.
+To capture the change in $\Psi$ with $I$, there must be either a $\theta^{\dot{\epsilon}}$-dependent $\alpha$ or $A$.
+Due to challenges in fitting power-law models \cite{Clemmer2021a}, our data is unable to rule out either option.
+However, data is reasonably described using a $\theta^{\dot{\epsilon}}$-dependent value of $A$ and a $\theta^{\dot{\epsilon}}$-independent exponent of $\alpha = 0.4$, $0.7$, and $0.9$ for values of $\mu_S = 0.0$, $0.03$, and $0.1$, respectively.
+An increase in $\alpha$ with $\mu_S$ has been previously identified in Refs. \cite{DeGiuli2015,DeGiuli2016,DeCoulomb2017,Salerno2018, Srivastava2020b}.
+At large $I > 0.1$, data begins deviating from Eq. \eqref{eq:HB} and may reflect a transition to a gas regime \cite{Jaeger1996}.

-Results from simple shear simulations using conventional boundary conditions are also included in Fig. \ref{fig:mu_of_I}.
-While simple shear is a rotational flow, it is included for comparison due to its common usage \cite{DaCruz2005, Peyneau2008, Salerno2018, Srivastava2020b, Singh2020}.
-Our simple shear data overlaps with results from Ref. \cite{Srivastava2020b} which were based on fully-stress controlled simulations using a Nos\'{e}-Hoover barostat.
-In frictionless simulations, no significant difference is detected between simple and pure shear.
-However for $\mu_S \ne 0$, there is a relative downwards shift in simple shear curves.
+Despite being a rotational flow, results from simple shear simulations are also included in Fig. \ref{fig:mu_of_I} due to its common usage \cite{DaCruz2005, Peyneau2008, Salerno2018, Srivastava2020b, Singh2020}.
+Our simple shear data overlaps with results from Ref. \cite{Srivastava2020b} which used fully stress-controlled simulations and a Nos\'{e}-Hoover barostat.
+In frictionless simulations, there is no significant difference between simple and pure shear.
+However for $\mu_S \ne 0$, simple shear curves are lower than pure shear.
 This is not totally unexpected as the kinematics of the flow differ subtly \cite{Giusteri2018}.
+This behavior could be attributed to microstructural effects \cite{Srivastava2020b} although it is not explored here.
+These two flow types offer the best chance of generalizing rheology to more complex models such as those found in Ref. \cite{Srivastava2020b}.
+In fact, the simple shear model in Ref. \cite{Srivastava2020b} would reduce to a Reiner-Rivlin type model for pure shear due to the lack of rotation.